RedForestAI/.github/profile/README.md

 ###### Grow, Learn, Together

-An open-source community focused on development on serving students, teachers, schools, and scientist.
+An open-source community focused on supporting students, teachers, schools, and scientist.

 Contributions are always welcomed and appreciated!